This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Note that worms range in size from microscopic ones to those a few feet long.
 Those found in home gardens are mostly field worms.
 These kinds tend to thrive in cool environments.

-When it is rainy or dark, you may also spot them on the surface of the soil once their burrows flood.
+When it is rainy or dark, you may also spot them on the soil’s surface once their burrows flood.
 On the other hand, field worms are found in compost piles and will mostly settle at the bottom, where it does not get too hot.

-If you are a seasoned farmer wondering which worms are best for your garden, the Red Wiggler types of worms are the most ideal.
+If you are a seasoned farmer wondering which worms are best for your garden, the Red Wiggler worms are ideal.
 While you can still depend on the nightcrawler types, the Red Wigglers are more effective in processing organic scraps.

 They process soil